cleanestpoison/chim-anthropic-cache-connector/README.md

 ## Important Notes

   * **System Prompt Changes:** Every time you change your **System Prompt**, **Character Biography**, or **Dynamic Biography**, you should **clear the `temp` folder** to ensure the changes take effect.
+  * don't use the anthropic connector for diaries or summaries. the caching won't work on stuff that is rarely used and would just mean increased cost.

 -----